 No. Eligibility criterion Description/ Required condition Means of Verification/Supportin g evidence for inclusion 1 Boundary and location of the VPA The VPA is located within India Location and boundary is specified in section A.2 of the VPA-DD stating that the location is limited to India and supported with GPS coordinates.
 Document: Statement of CME that the location and boundary is within India and supported with GPS coordinates.
-2 Project technology VPAs involves use of following technology- 1. distribution of safe drinking water systems (HWT and CWT technologies) to residential area.
-2. Distribution of improved cookstoves to households 3.
-Distribution of Solar lighting systems to households The VPA-DD specifies the target end-user group and the technology being distributed i.e. Improved Cookstoves and Solar Lighting Systems in section A.3 Supporting evidence: Sales database
+2 Project technology VPAs involves use of the following technologies- 1. distribution of safe drinking water systems (HWT and CWT technologies) to residential area.
+2. Distribution of The VPA-DD specifies the target end-user group and the technology being distributed i.e. Improved Cookstoves and Solar Lighting Systems in section A.3 Supporting evidence: Supporting evid Sales database cookstoves to households 3.
+Distribution of Solar lighting systems to households